jrgp/linfo/README.md

 ## System requirements:
  - At least PHP 5.4
- - If you are using PHP 7.1, you might need to disable the opcache extension.
+ - If you are using PHP 7.1.9 or lower, you might need to disable the opcache extension.
  - pcre extension

 #### Windows